 Methodology

 This article contains the outline of methodology used in carrying out the empirical aspect of the study.
 Specifically, the article discusses the research design, research setting, population of the study, determination of sample size, sampling techniques, techniques of data collection, techniques of data analysis, and problems encountered during field work.

+Hypothesis 1: Write….

+You may use SPSS to test this.

 Research Design